MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 This is basically like building the solution in Visual Studio and copying the `Output` panel.
 However, that's it.
 I guess this isn't enough for us.

 In the previous post I mentioned Visual Studio Extensions use a SDK that lets you hook to MSBuild events and perform your own logic.
-So, Visual Studio is using MSBuild under the hood, isn't it?
+That means Visual Studio is using MSBuild under the hood, doesn't it?

 Let's try to build our solution with MSBuild directly (again, within Visual Studio's Developer Command Prompt):